ska-telescope/ska-oso-pht-ui/docs/src/SciencePage.rst

 Key Information and Actions
 ===========================

-- Upload your Technical and scientific justification document in PDF format.
+- Upload your technical and scientific justification documents in PDF format.
-- Remember, only one PDF upload is allowed for each.
+- Remember, only one PDF upload is allowed for each justification, so two in total for the proposal.

 Next Steps
 ==========